Kanasugara: Reception

 Sify wrote "Ravichandran sleepwalks through the movie while it is Prema who steals the thunder.
 She has done a good job inspite (sic) of looking extremely beautiful.
 Mandya Ramesh also is good in the comedy track.
 But however it is the music in the film (which is a clean lift from the original sound track) which is the highlight".
+Indiainfo wrote "This Tamil remake of Unadethil Ennai Kuduthene starring Karthik and Roja has its dramatic moments but it's not worth raving about".